o-/sourir/doc/transformations.md

 # Inserting Assumptions

-This assumes a subset of the language: no functions, no mut cells, two segments per program, and only one osr per label.
+The following assumes a subset of the language: no functions, no mut cells, two segments per program, the first segment is the currently active, osr always goes from segment 1 to segment 2, there is one instruction and at most one osr per label and the osr occurs before the other instruction.

     P ::= (I, I)            - program
     I ::= (l ↦ g; i)*       - guarded instruction